nannis/rp-field-backup/README.md

 * Type Y and press Enter when asked to save the changes.
 * Press enter again to confirm the file name.
 * The script will now run at the next reboot.
-It is highly recommended to create another user who can run sudo before doing this.
-Information on how to do that can be found here: https://www.digitalocean.com/community/tutorials/how-to-create-a-sudo-user-on-ubuntu-quickstart